 Here at Polaris Eye & Laser, Inc, we will provide you with different treatment options to control the symptoms of Blepharitis.
 Unfortunately, since there is no cure for the condition it is best to contact us so we can do a thorough examination and determine the best options for you to relieve and minimize the frequency of symptoms.request an appointment

-Early detection of glaucoma is crucial in preventing vision loss and blindness; the earlier the better.
-However, there is no official cure for glaucoma.
-There are several treatment methods that manage, slow down, or halt the process.
-Treatment for glaucoma will vary depending on the stage and severity for each individual patient.request an appointment
+Early detection of glaucoma is crucial to prevent vision loss and blindness.
+And there are several treatment methods for glaucoma that vary depending on the cause, stage and severity for each individual patient.

 Dry Eye Treatment

-Polaris Eye & Laser, Inc is proud to offer dry eye treatment for our patients.
-Ocular Surface Disease, also known as dry eye, can occur from certain medications, naturally by aging, or as a symptom arising from systemic diseases such as Sjogren’s syndrome, Rheumatoid arthritis, or Lupus.
-If you have a minor case of dry eye, you may be experiencing irritation, excessive tearing, fluctuating vision, and/or a burning sensation in your eyes.
-Excessive dry eyes, or dry eye symptoms that go untreated, have the potential to damage eye tissue, scar your corneas, and impair your vision.request an appointment
+Polaris Eye & Laser is proud to customize dry eye treatment each patient.
+Dry eye symptoms may arise from certain medications, naturally by aging, or as a symptom arising from systemic disease.
+Symptoms range from irritation, excessive tearing, fluctuating vision, and/or a burning sensation in the eyes.
+Left untreated, these symptoms have the potential to damage eye tissue, scar the cornea and impair vision.

 Diabetic Eye Exams

 Diabetic eye disease can cause vision loss or blindness if left unresolved.
 You may be referred to an ophthalmologist to monitor or treat this specific concern, whether you are diabetic or pre-diabetic.
 Dr. Jeehee Kim will provide a comprehensive evaluation and management of this essential part of your health.